reframejs/reframe/docs/overview.template.md

 WebAssembly has the potential to be what Java and .NET have both tried and failed to be -- the universal runtime for all languages across all platforms.

-We predict that React will become the de-facto templating engine.
+We predict that React will become the de facto templating engine.

 Even if you don't
 Even if none of yours pages

 Hacker news has almost no interactive.
-React's popularity is increasing and is becoming the de-facto, similar to (Vue.js is great but it does a poor job on the server.)
+React's popularity is increasing and is becoming the de facto, similar to (Vue.js is great but it does a poor job on the server.)
 React in itself is a near-optimal experience; It does only one thing and does it very well.
 The problem with React is that
 The only problem but the ecosystem around React is still young.